prathyusha1231/datasheet-for-dataset-template/datasheet-for-dataset-template.md

 ### How can the owner/curator/manager of the dataset be contacted (e.g., email address)?

-The AIAAIC team can be contacted through the official AIAAIC website or via email and social media channels, as specified on their website.
+The AIAAIC team can be contacted through the official AIAAIC website or via email and social media channels.

 ### Is there an erratum?